segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 Only required fields that need to be filled out are displayed.
 All other optional & pre-filled fields are hidden - These fields are pre-filled with properties that will work by default.

-#### Send test event to destination (optional)
+## Step 3: Send a test event to your destination

 Send a test event to see if your action-based campaign is rendering correctly.
 Enter the destination User id for the profile you want to use to test the event, then click the Send test event to destination button.

 > important
 > The User ID you enter here must match a User ID you previously set up in your destination.